A Moveable Feast: A Review of Hemingway’s Classic Novel

 A Moveable Feast focuses on Hemingway and his first wife’s early married life in the 1920s when Hadley and Hemingway were in Paris as a newly married couple and moving among the members of the “Lost Generation” — people like Gertrude Stein, the Fitzgeralds, Ezra Pound, Ford Madox Ford, John Dos Pasos, and Picasso.

 The book is a series of anecdotes about Hemingway’s encounters with all these luminous personalities, and sometimes these encounters are flattering to them and sometimes not.
 What they are is very interesting.
-All these people are so vividly drawn that they almost come to life as a reader.
+All these people are so vividly drawn that they almost come to life.

 Just as interesting is the book’s setting – Paris is always a dream destination for me, and reading about all his haunts and pastimes was such fun.
 If you are planning to visit Paris and love books, you absolutely must take this book on your trip.
 If you don’t believe me, check out Chasing Bawa’s post.
 I would love to track down and visit some of his hangouts someday.